The history and beauty of black and white photography

 It is true to state that many professional photographers continue to produce black and white or monochromic images.
 This is mainly because of the archival durability of nicely processed Silver halide based photographic materials.

-Emerging trends in the world of digital photography shows that black and white images are still in people’s preference.
-This is clearly seen by the manufacture of new state of the art digital cameras with the capability of shooting black and white images.
+Emerging Trends in the world of digital photography shows that black and white images are still in people’s preference.
+This is clearly seen by the manufacture of a new state of the art digital cameras with the capability of shooting black and white images.

-Black and white images are authentic, they help us trace mans history step by step to his modern state.
-Its classical feel holds its true beauty.
+Black and white images are authentic, they help us trace h

 227 - 970 Burrard Street, Vancouver, BC V6Z 2R4